-Causes of Eye Haziness in Senior Dogs
+Nuclear Sclerosis: What Causes Eye Haziness in Senior Dogs?

 If your senior dog has begun exhibiting a bluish, hazy tint in its eyes this may be a common sign of aging.
 This condition is called Nuclear Sclerosis and while it is pretty common in geriatric dogs, it is always recommended to have a veterinarian or opthamologist assess the eyes to rule out other possible and more serious eye disorders.

 Nuclear Sclerosis is also know as Lenticular Sclerosis.
 It typically affects the area covering the dog's pupil and tends to affects both eyes.
 It does not however interfere with the dog's vision and therefore, the dog will likely not bump into objects or get startled when you approach him and pet him as dogs that have vision problems.

 Nuclear Sclerosis generally affects dogs over 7 years old, however the symptoms may become visible until only some time later.
 The cause of the cloudy appearance is due to the fact that as the pet ages its lens become denser and harder, therefore begin exhibiting symptoms of deterioration which causes the visible haziness.

 As the deterioration progresses the dog's pupils will lose their typical black color and may assume more significant changes, the pupils then appear to turn bluish or grey (due to light scattering), and often the dog is believed to have cataracts.

 Diagnosis is usually accomplished by dilating the dog's pupil with some special eye drops.
 Once the pupil is dilated the vet will be able to tell if this is an actual case of nuclear sclerosis or if it is a case of cataracts.
 While dog's affected by Nuclear Sclerosis will exhibit a typical bluish haze on their lens, a dog suffering from cataracts will typically exhibit various white chunks that appear as crushed ice.